-Time Frame: Identify properties and encourage property owners on an ongoing basis to
+Time Frame: Identify properties and encourage property owners on an ongoing basis to consider mixed-use development by 2011.

 Objective: To realize different means to achieve additional, affordable housing opportunities.

 4-7 - EMERGENCY SHELTERS

 This program will amend the Zoning Ordinance to define emergency shelters and designate a zone or zones where at least one year-round emergency shelter will be allowed without a conditional use permit (i.e. M-Industrial).
 The County will subject shelters to the same development and management standards that apply to other allowed uses within the identified zone.